How to Become President of the USA Poster

 - A resident of the United States for 14 years

 Step 1: Primaries and Caucuses

-There are many people who want to be president, each of these people have their own ideas about how our government should work.
-People with similar ideas belong to the same political party, this is where primaries and caucuses come in.
+There are many people who want to be president and each of these people have their own ideas about how our government should work.
+People with similar ideas belong to the same political party.
+This is where primaries and caucuses come in.
 Candidates from each political party campaign throughout the country to win the favor of their party members.

 - Caucus: In a caucus, party members select the best candidate through a series of discussions and votes.

 - Primary: In a primary, party members vote for the best candidate that will represent them in the general election.

 Each party holds a national convention to finalize the selection of one presidential nominee.
 At each convention, the presidential candidate chooses a running-mate (vice presidential candidate).

 Step 3: General Election